 At least two other people have been reported missing.

-Floodwaters could reach nine metres (30 feet) on Monday and peak at 9.4 metres on Wednesday, it says.
+Floodwaters could reach nine meters (30 feet) on Monday and peak at 9.4 meters on Wednesday, it says.

 Even in a land as vast as Australia, the scale of the flooding is hard to comprehend.
 In central Queensland, murky brown floodwaters cover an area the size of France and Germany combined, and the crisis is far from over.